Minimally Invasive Care

 Povidone-Iodine

-Povidone-iodine is a water-based liquid that can be applied to teeth to prevent tooth decay.
-It's applied with a cotton swab onto the surface of the tooth.
-Povidone-iodine, like other brush-on therapies, treats the disease rather than just repair its damage.
-People with elevated caries risk are good candidates for povidone-iodine for caries prevention.
+Povidone-iodine is a water-based liquid that can prevent tooth decay when applied with a cotton swab onto the surface of the tooth.
+Povidone-iodine treats the disease rather than just repairing its damage.
+People with elevated caries risk are good candidates for povidone-iodine.

 Guided Enamel Regeneration

-Guided enamel regeneration treats initial caries.
-Initial caries is the first stage of tooth decay, where there is demineralization but a cavity hasn't formed yet that would let bacteria into the tooth.
-Application of SAP P11-4 helps to avoid repeated cycles of repair.
+Guided enamel regeneration treats the first stage of tooth decay, known as initial caries.
+At this stage, there is demineralization, but a cavity hasn’t yet formed that would let bacteria into the tooth.
+Application of self-assembling peptide (SAP) P11-4 helps to avoid repeated cycles of decay and repair.

 CPT Code for Medical Professionals to Apply Silver Diamine Fluoride

-The addition of a new code for the application of silver diamine fluoride (SDF) by medical professionals to arrest cavities is a major milestone in advancing an integrated approach to oral health inequities.
+The addition of a code for the application of silver diamine fluoride (SDF) by medical professionals to arrest cavities was a major milestone in advancing an integrated approach to oral health inequities.
+In 2022, CareQuest Institute, in partnership with several leading oral health and medical organizations including the American Medical Association, championed the change.

 90%